Interacting Regional Policies in Containing a Disease: Simulation Details

 \subsection{Containment Policies}

 A random node $i_0$ is selected and the epidemic begins there.
 We study the epidemic curve, the number total node-days of infection, and the number of node-days of quarantine for a variety of containment strategies.
+In all cases, the policy maker does not detect $i_0$, to emulate the difficulty of detecting an infection seed in real time.